frederic-perez/AmE-dictionary/data/dictionary.md

 __imprint<sup>1</sup>__ _n_ :two::hammer:
 __imprint<sup>2</sup>__ _v_
 __imprison__ _v_ :three::hammer: (imprisoned) _They could imprison people._ _Simpson has been imprisoned for almost nine years._
+__imprisonment__ _n_ :pencil2: Putting someone in prison or in jail as lawful punishment.
 __impromptu__ _adj_ :four: /im-PROMP-too/ __1__ Made, done, or formed on or as if on the spur of the moment. _When we got word of Caitlin’s good news, we threw an impromptu party to celebrate._ _The impromptu duet._ __2__ Composed or uttered without previous preparation. _He made an impromptu speech about honor and responsibility._
 __improvidence__ _n_ :two::hammer:
 __improvident__ _adj_
+__impugn__ _v_ /im-PYOON/ To impugn something, such as a person’s integrity, judgment, etc., is to attack or oppose it as false or lacking integrity.
 __impunity__ _n_ :two: Exemption or freedom from punishment, harm, or loss.
 __imputable__ _adj_ Possible to impute or ascribe; attributable. _Syn_ ascribable, due to, referable _The oversight was not imputable to him because he was on vacation when it occurred._
 __in a nutshell__